 Our teachers are analyzing the results of the first SAGE tests last spring, which are aligned with the new Utah Common Core Standards.
 All public schools will be measured against this standard in the coming years.
 Good Foundations Academy is working to understand the new assessments and align our curriculum to allow our students to effectively demonstrate their academic achievement.

 GFA participates in all state-required assessments.
 Students in grades K-3 are assessed in reading with DIBELS.
 Students in grades K-2 are assessed with the NWEA MAP for Primary Grades.
 More information is available on the NWEA web site: www.nwea.org.
-Students in grades 3-6 participate in SAGE for Reading, Math, and Science.
-More information on SAGE tests may be found at www.sageportal.org GFA teachers are trained in using this data to improve instruction and identify areas for growth with individual students.
+Students in grades 3-6 participate in RISE for Reading, Math, and Science.
+GFA teachers are trained in using this data to improve instruction and identify areas for growth with individual students.